sumotoy/SSD_13XX/README.md

 <b>NOTE: Currently in development, not all files upped!
 Please wait this note disappear before download.</b><br>

 <b>Current Version:</b><br>
- - 1.0r1: Tested only with various Teensy's.
+ - 1.0r1: SSD1331 tested only with various Teensy's.
 If not work with other CPU please report only, I NEVER tested the code with other CPU's so I expect this, but remember that is a preview and things gonna change soon.

 <b>Driver supported so far:</b><br>
-  - SSD_1331: (has hardware accelleration primitives)
+  - SSD_1331: (has hardware accelleration primitives) (done)
-  - SSD_1332: (has hardware accelleration primitives)
+  - SSD_1332: (has hardware accelleration primitives) (currently in development)
-  - SSD_1351: (has hardware accelleration primitives) (1.27") (1.5")<br>
+  - SSD_1351: (has hardware accelleration primitives) (1.27") (1.5") (to do)<br>

 <b>Driver that will never supported:</b><br>
  - SSD_1306: This device need a completely different library since it have no internal framebuffer.<br>